GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 You can already test how Chrome behaves *after* the third-party cookie phaseout.
 To do this, run [Chrome from the command line](https://www.chromium.org/developers/how-tos/run-chromium-with-flags/) with the `--test-third-party-cookies-phaseout` flag.
 To learn what this flag does, see [Debugging cookies](/docs/privacy-sandbox/third-party-cookie-phase-out/#debugging-cookies).

-Regardless of the way you run Chrome (with or without the flat), the **Issues** tab now does has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and, as a result, reports:
+Regardless of the way you run Chrome (with or without the flat), the **Issues** tab now has the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Include third-party cookie issues** checkbox enabled by default and, as a result, reports:

-A breaking change warning about the upcoming phaseout.
+- A breaking change warning about the upcoming phaseout.
-Issues related to third-party cookies.
+- Issues related to third-party cookies.

 To test this, inspect cookies at [this demo page](https://samesite-sandbox.glitch.me/).